Kyle-MOOC/Knowledge/Programming/Git/Local Repository.md

 ```

 ## `.gitignore`
-There are log files or automatically generated files that might not be interested in tracking.
+There are log files or automatically generated files that might not be interesting for tracking.
 It will however be tedious to exclude them everytime during staging.
-In such cases, a `.gitignore` file can be created in the root of `git` repository to ignore those files. `.gitignore` use glob pattern to exclude file, and each pattern is specified in a new line.
+In such cases, a `.gitignore` file can be created in the root of `git` repository to ignore those files. `.gitignore` uses glob pattern to exclude files, and each pattern is specified in a new line.
 A collection of `.gitignore` templates for programming languages can be found [here](https://github.com/github/gitignore).

 ## Changes
 To get the changes (or differences) of a files: